lucaguindani/nvim-argocd/README.md

 ## Features

-- List ArgoCD applications in a vertical split buffer
+- List applications in a vertical split buffer
 - Sync applications
-- View logs of app deployments
 - Delete applications with confirmation prompt
 - Rollback applications to a selected revision
 - Telescope picker with keybindings for all major actions